-DIEBOLD SYSTEMS PVT LTD. Versus INTELLIGENCE OFFICER (IB) OFFICE OF THE DEPUTY COMMISSIONER (INT) , DEPARTMENT OF COMMERCIAL TAXES, KOCHI AND THE ASISTANT COMMISSIONER, SPECIAL CIRCLE -II, STATE GOODS AND SERVICE TAX DEPARTMENT, ERNAKULAM
+DIEBOLD SYSTEMS PVT LTD. Versus INTELLIGENCE OFFICER (IB) OFFICE OF THE DEPUTY COMMISSIONER (INT), DEPARTMENT OF COMMERCIAL TAXES, KOCHI AND THE ASISTANT COMMISSIONER, SPECIAL CIRCLE -II, STATE GOODS AND SERVICE TAX DEPARTMENT, ERNAKULAM

-2018 (12) TMI 1012 – KERALA HIGH COURT – TMI – Penalty – Whether the refusal to exercise discretion by the learned Single Judge as against penalty proceedings was proper or not, especially considering the fact that the penalty proceeding taken was under Section 67 of the Kerala Value Added Tax Act, 2003?
+The short question that arises for consideration in the above appeal is whether the refusal to exercise discretion by the learned Single Judge as against penalty proceedings was proper or not, especially considering the fact that the penalty proceeding taken was under Section 67 of the Kerala Value Added Tax Act, 2003 by the Intelligence Officer when there was a provision under Section 25(3) for th

 = = = = = = = =